datawithrachel/Vrinda-Store-Analysis/README.md

-This project was inspired by a guided project from \[Rishabh Mishra](https://www.youtube.com/@RishabhMishra), with additional structuring, documentation, and report writing done by me.
+This project was inspired by a guided project from \[Rishabh Mishra], with additional structuring, documentation, and report writing done by me.